-New technologies keep surfacing and we keep our eye peeled for innovative ways of doing things that can improve our customer’s user experience.
+As new technologies keep surfacing, we keep our eyes peeled for innovative ways of doing things that improve the user interface of the GOLD Platform.

-In the case of our web store solution, we have implemented new frameworks, described later, that allows us to develop new screens quicker and to streamline the debugging process.
+We’ve implemented new frameworks, described later, that allows us to quickly develop new screens and to streamline the debugging process.
 Our approach to building new pages on the web store changed and became component-based.
 Instead of building a web page the traditional way, we would simply take a component and break it down into small, functional units.
 We unified the three elements of a page that were previously separated; the code, the visual aspect and the layout.
 This makes it much easier to change a part of the code on the page.

-We learned that optimizing the front-end of the web store module brought on a lot of improvements without touching the core functionalities and the back-end of the platform.
+We learned that optimizing the front-end of the Enterprise Data Web Store brought on a lot of improvements without touching the core functionalities and the back-end.
 For example, one impressive result is that the web store now loads 4x faster than it did previously.

-Our Web Store module is the interface that end-users will use to shop for data and purchase it from the firms using our Data Monetization Solution.
-It is our client’s presence on the internet and has to be great looking, functional and as fast as possible.
+The Enterprise Data Web Store features an interface that end-users will use to shop for data and purchase it.
+Because your data web store represents your company, it has to be great looking, functional and as fast as possible.
 Remember, there are no second chances to make a good first impression.

 Using Open-Source Technology

 For the UI framework, we chose React, so that we could create component libraries and have a faster loading website.
-The results for the web store was that the loading speed quadrupled!
+This resulted in the loading speed being quadrupled!
 Our initial aim was to get at least 2x speed optimization, so our development team really deserves a pat on the back for their hard work in keeping the code light on the front-end.

-We migrated our APIs to Spring Boot to benefit from the ecosystem, and to have more control to the database connection.
+We migrated our APIs to Spring Boot to benefit from the ecosystem, and to have more control over the database connection.
 With this migration, we’re able to create APIs quickly on swagger for our development team, our client’s development team, and our client’s client’s teams.
-The optimization was necessary because our data management platforms are flexible, and we allow for layers of development to occur between these teams.
+The optimizations were necessary because the data distribution platform must be flexible, and we allow for layers of development to occur between these teams.

 We sourced the latest out-of-the-box tools to make the front-end look prettier.
-We had to be creative to get some sleek design for the platform.
+We had to be creative to get some sleek designs for the web store interface.
 We looked into UI libraries to help us out, and our top three contenders were Material-UI, Ant Design and Blueprint.
 We ended up opting for Blueprint by Palantir as it was clearly made for the data management industry.

 Using Open-Source Technology

-We re-worked the user experience to improve the product browsing experience and made it more aligned with an ecommerce site.
+We re-worked the user experience to improve product browsing and made it more aligned with an e-commerce site.
 Our goal with UX is to guide users to what they need with ease and grace.
 Clients also brought to the table the need for improvement when it comes to packaging their data products.

 For example, prior to the updates, data consumers of CME DataMine had to enter the data set into the cart before seeing the prices.
 One simple UX design change was to make the pricing more transparent by showing the prices upfront.